ryanmio/kenya-nigeria-prep-hallucination-audit/docs/investigation_log.md

 >
 > Given the high stakes in HIV prevention, could you clarify these discrepancies?"

-The comment was deleted by the lead author, Jirair Ratevosian.
+The comment was deleted by the lead author.

 ---